andrewfayres/intersect-clustering-demo/README.md

 # INTERSECT RabbitMQ Clustering Demo

 This demo showcases how to use INTERSECT SDK with RabbitMQ clustering for improved resilience.
-The system demonstrates manual failover between RabbitMQ cluster nodes when the primary node fails.
+The system demonstrates automatic failover between RabbitMQ cluster nodes when the primary node fails.

 ## Features

 - RabbitMQ 2-node cluster configuration
+- Support for both MQTT and AMQP protocols
 - Time-based counter that continues across failovers
-- Manual failover script to switch to backup node
+- Automatic failover between cluster nodes
 - Demonstrates resilience concepts for service-service communication

 ## Prerequisites